bagbag/nstdl/README.md

 ### Secure Secrets with `nstdl.age`

 Define secrets and control access on a per-host, per-user basis.
-Based on ragenix.
+This module is based on `ragenix`.

 ```nix
 {